MikChanna/NoteTaker/README.md

 ## Usage Information

-The application is deployed on Heroku and can be tested by clicking on `Open app` at this link.  https://dashboard.heroku.com/apps/dry-coast-97411
+The application is deployed on Heroku and can be tested at https://dry-coast-97411.herokuapp.com/.